ehemley/ehemley.github.io/_posts/2025-10-17-my-first-post.md

 in the Chow ring of the moduli space of stable curves $$\overline{\mathcal{M}}_{g}$$.

-The weight $\Delta$ also shows up in the theory of elliptic surfaces.
+The weight of $\Delta$ also shows up in the theory of elliptic surfaces.

 **Proposition.** Let $$f: X \to \mathbb{P}^1$$ be a rational elliptic surface.
 The number of singular fibers of $$f$$, counted with multiplicity, is 12.